Choosing between a German Pinscher vs Doberman pits a little-known dog breed against a very famous one.

 German Pinscher vs Doberman Fun Facts

 - Can you picture a German Pinscher from our photos with a wiry coat?
 In fact, Schnauzers started out as German Pinschers with wire coats.
 At first they were treated as exactly the same dog.
-Then they were regarded as a distinct variety of German Pinscher.
-And eventually they were designated a new breed in their own right.
+Then they were seen as a distinct variety of German Pinscher.
+And eventually they were a new breed in their own right.

 - Due to this, and because the Doberman was created by crossing the German Pinscher with so many other breeds, the modern German Pinscher is more closely related to Schnauzers than Dobermans!

 - Dobermans’ high profiles have secured them many roles in film and TV.
 This includes Disney Pixar’s Up and Magnum P.I..

 - They’ve got some famous fans too.
 John F. Kennedy, William Shatner, Mariah Carey and Kevin Hart are all Dobie parents.